fabon/ellkm/README.md

    - dataset_xx.csv
    - dataset_xx.csv
    - dataset_xx.csv
-Where xx is a numeric identifier, ellkm will process each datasets successively in increasing order of their identifiers.
+Where xx is a numeric identifier, ellkm will process each dataset successively in increasing order of their identifiers.
+Datasets may be associated with streamed textual data sampled over time.

-The actual csv files are `|' separated columns, a file typically contains a matrix of n documents described as a vector of m dimensions.
+The actual csv files are `|' separated columns.
+A file typically contains a matrix of n documents described as a vector of m features.

-The first line the gives headers: description information about the features.
+The first line gives headers information which provides descriptive information about each feature.
-The first column provides some alphanumeric identifier for each row
+The first column identifies each row with an alphanumeric identifier.

-A matrix of n documents described by a vector of m dimensions, is typically

 ========================================================================
 Upcoming work